AntoineSoetewey/statsandr/content/faq.md

 <a name="bug"></a>
 ## I believe there is mistake/bug, what is the best way to report it?

-If you find a mistake or bug, you can [raise an issue on Github](https://github.com/AntoineSoetewey/statsandr/issues).
+If you find a mistake or a bug, you can [raise an issue on Github](https://github.com/AntoineSoetewey/statsandr/issues).
 Thanks in advance for your feedback!

 <a name="contact"></a>
 ## I have a question or I would like to collaborate with you, how can I contact you?